o-laurent/cartoon-scanner/readme.md

 ## Before First Use

-The first time you use this software, please type on your terminal
+The first time you use this software, go in your `cartoon-scanner` directory then type on your terminal

 `./prepare`